OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter01-02-TrainingGames.md

 has the ability to compel Google with a lawful order.
 Walk over to your Google volunteer, and make a show of being friendly, then asking to see the copy of the message Google has.
-Google will usually agree and hand it over, but if you Google volunteer doesn't, ramp up the playful threats (seizing assets, arresting employees, etc.) until they hand it over.
+Google will usually agree and hand it over, but if your Google volunteer doesn't, ramp up the playful threats (seizing assets, arresting employees, etc.) until they hand it over.
 Make a show of reading it and hand it back.